 It is impossible to know whether Gaudí was directly influenced by the various scientists and mathematicians who had earlier used parametric equations to define geometry.
 Mark Burry (2007a, 11), the current executive architect of Gaudí’s Sagrada Família, says there is “virtually nothing written by Gaudí himself about the motivations, theories and practice that pushed him to stretch the limits”.
 It is known that Gaudí’s university curriculum included, among other things, “advanced mathematics, general physics, natural science, and descriptive geometry” (Català 2007, 81).
 Gaudí’s deep understanding of mathematics underlies his architecture, especially his later architecture, which almost exclusively consists of mathematical ruled surfaces – helicoids, paraboloids, and hyperboloids – parametrically associated together with ruled lines, booleans, ratios, and catenary arches (J. Burry and M. Burry 2010, 35-39; M. Burry 2011, 144).
 Whether or not Gaudí knew of the earlier work defining geometry with parametric equations, Gaudí certainly employed models underpinned by parametric equations when designing architecture.

-Otto (1996) calls designing with these models form finding.
-A phrase that foregrounds the exploratory nature of parametric modelling.
-In Gaudí’s case, the hanging chain model facilitates exploration of form both by constraining Gaudí to structurally sound shapes, and by automatically deriving these shapes whenever Gaudí modifies the parameters of the model.
-This forms an important component of the parametric modelling dogma for architects, namely the utility of parametric models lies in the exploration of outcomes.
+Otto (1996) calls designing with these models form finding, which is a phrase that foregrounds the exploratory nature of parametric modelling.
+In Gaudí’s case, the hanging chain model facilitates exploration of form both by constraining Gaudí to structurally sound shapes and by automatically deriving these shapes whenever Gaudí modifies the parameters of the model.
+This forms an essential component of the parametric modelling dogma for architects, namely the utility of parametric models lies in the exploration of outcomes.
 The original mathematical definition of parametric remains unmodified, these analogue parametric models all have a set of quantities expressed as an explicit function of a number of independent parameters, however this is complemented by a utilitarian emphasis on exploring the possibilities offered by the model.

 The Computer Age